What is Geothermal Energy?

 - Limited to particular regions: The source of geothermal energy is available in limited regions, some of which are highly inaccessible such as high rise mountains and rocky terrains, which renders the process economically infeasible in many of the cases.

-- Impact to the environment: Geothermal sites are present deep under the earth, so the process of drilling may result in release of highly toxic gases into the environment near these sites, which sometimes prove fatal to the workforce involved in the process.
+- Impact on the environment: Geothermal sites are present deep under the earth, so the process of drilling may result in the release of highly toxic gases into the environment near these sites, which sometimes prove fatal to the workforce involved in the process.